Hugo0/algorand-green/README.md

 Key points include insights on the gaps left by Toucan and KlimaDAO, how to source applicants, and what the budget for GREEN would look like.

+Slides can be found at '/Algorand Green Accelerator.pdf'

+Video can be found at: https://tella.video/algorand-green-accelerator-8mhj

 happy to answer any comments at algorand@hugomontenegro.com